grab/engineering-blog/_posts/2019-07-31-how-built-logging-stack.md

 Thankfully, using [Elasticsearch](https://www.elastic.co/) as our data store meant we could fully utilise horizontal scaling.
 This let us start with a simple 5 node cluster as we built out our proof-of-concept (POC).
 Once we were ready to onboard more services, we could move into a larger footprint.

 The specs at the time called for about 80 nodes to handle all our data.
-But if we designed our system correctly, we’d only need to increase the number of Elasticsearch nodes as we enrolled more customers.
+But if we designed our system correctly, we’d only need to increase the number of Elasticsearch nodes as we enrolled more consumers.
 Our key operating metrics were CPU utilisation, heap memory needed for the JVM, and total disk space.

 ### Initial Design